 History of the Center for Latin American and Caribbean Studies (CLACS)

-The Center for Latin American and Caribbean Studies at the University of Connecticut advanced teaching and learning about Latin America and the Caribbean through formal programs of study, scholarly research and extracurricular activities.
-The oldest area studies program at the University of Connecticut, Latin American Studies was initiated in the late 1940s through the efforts of two noted Latin Americanists, Nathan Whetten (Rural Sociology) and Robert G. Mead, Jr. (Spanish).
-Professor Hugh Hamill (History) founded the Center for Latin American Studies in 1974, and fostered the development of the B.A. and M.A. degree programs at UConn.
+The Center for Latin American and Caribbean Studies at the University of Connecticut was the first area studies program at the University of Connecticut.
+CLACS was formally founded in 1974, the culmination of efforts begun in the late 1940s by two noted Latin Americanists, Nathan Whetten (Rural Sociology) and Robert G. Mead, Jr. (Spanish).
+Professor Hugh Hamill (History) led the formal establishment of the Center for Latin American Studies, and fostered the development of the B.A. and M.A. degree programs at UConn.
 Under his leadership, the Center initiated a pattern of resource sharing and collaboration with Latin American Studies programs at other institutions in southern New England that continues to this day.
 In 1984, the Center added Caribbean to its formal name, the better to reflect the actual scope of its academic programs and faculty expertise.

 History of the Institute of Puerto Rican and Latino Studies (IPRLS)